 Overall, the bx_opto by Brainworks is an amazing plugin that produces exceptional sounding compression that surpasses traditional compressors in quality.
 Sign up for the 14-day trial of this plugin and assess the quality of this plugin yourself.

 3. Tube-Tech CL-1B

 Initially released exclusively in AAX format for Pro Tools users, the CL-1B has quickly garnered attention.
 This encouraged Tube-tech to release VST, AU, and RTAS formats of the plugin to support all DAWs.

 The interface of the plugin version is a carbon copy of the interface of the hardware version, except for the sidechain bussing switch, which has been replaced by a selector which allows you to select between external and internal sidechains.
 In addition to the interface, the plugin version of the CL-1B does a phenomenal job of mimicking the sound signature of the hardware mono Opto compressor.

 When it comes to performance, the CL-1B plugin is peerless for both subtle and audible compression due to its pleasing characteristics possessed by its attack and release.
 The flexibility of the attack and release controls allow the CL-1B to be very versatile in creating snappy compression for sounds like snares and over-compression for instruments like guitar, bass, etc.

-- Sidechain bus select knob enables the user to choose between an internal and external sidechain
+- Sidechain bus select knob enables you to choose between an internal and external sidechain.

-- Variable attack and release times which makes this plugin optimum for a wide range of sounds
+- Variable attack and release times make this plugin optimum for a wide range of sounds.

-- The CL-1B has a VU meter for users to monitor the input, compression, and output
+- The CL-1B has a VU meter for you to monitor the input, compression, and output.